 Safari version Ghana

-In the west of the country, one can go to the Nini Suhien National Park, located not far from the coast and the Ivorian border, or to the Bia National Park, also close to the border with Côte d'Ivoire but further north.
-The first one is particularly appreciated for its flora: it shelters indeed more than 300 species unfolding in a prodigious tropical explosion!
-In the western part of Ghana and close to the Volta region, there is the highly recommended Agumatsa Wildlife Sanctuary, straddling the border with Togo, but also the Kyabobo National Park, easily accessible from the capital.
+In the west of the country, you can visit Ankasa Park, not far from the coast and the Côte d'Ivoire border, or Bia National Park, also close to the Côte d'Ivoire border but further north.
+The former is particularly prized for its flora, home to more than 300 species in a prodigious tropical explosion!
+In the western part of Ghana, close to the Volta region, we find the highly recommended Agumatsa Wildlife Sanctuary, straddling the border with Togo, as well as Kyabobo National Park, easily accessible from the capital.

-Other renowned national parks: the Bui National Park, in the northern region, whose green expanse spills over into the Ivorian territory, but above all the Mole National Park, certainly the most famous of the country because of the populations of elephants which are not very shy.
-Finally, the Kakum National Park, which is found not far from Cape Coast, is undoubtedly the most visited park in Ghana.
-Famous for its long wooden suspension bridge that allows you to cross the mighty canopy, it is also the most easily accessible nature reserve in the country.
+Other renowned national parks include Bui National Park, in the north of the country, whose green expanse extends well into Côte d'Ivoire territory, and Mole National Park, certainly the country's most famous for its population of shy elephants.
+Finally, Kakum National Park, not far from Cape Coast, is undoubtedly Ghana's most visited park.
+Renowned for its long wooden suspension bridge across the mighty canopy, it's also the country's most easily accessible nature reserve.

-Before embarking on a trip to one of these parks, be sure to research what you'll find there.
-For example, if you're more interested in wildlife, you might want to visit Mole National Park rather than Kakum.
-If on the other hand it is the plants and flowers which have your favors, go rather to Nini Suhien, in the west all!
+Before embarking on an excursion to one of these parks, be sure to find out what you're going to find there.
+For example, if you're more interested in wildlife, consider Mole National Park rather than Kakum.
+If, on the other hand, you're more interested in plants and flowers, head for Nini Suhien, in the very west!

 Wildlife in Ghana